zara-4/laravel-lazy-mysql/readme.md

 ## Configuration

-The `lazy-mysql` driver reads database configuration in exactly the same way as the standard Laravel MySql database driver.
+The `lazy-mysql` driver reads database configuration in exactly the same way as the standard Laravel MySQL database driver.
 Simply change the driver from `mysql` to `lazy-mysql`

 ```php